jenkinsci/servicenow-cicd-plugin/README.md

 ```
 Link to the [example](examples/pipeline-script-3.groovy).

-## Integration tests
+## Integration Tests
-Integration tests using the NOW's API are located in two classes: `ServiceNowAPIClientIntegrationTest` and `SNStepsIntegrationTest`.
+Integration tests using the CI/CD APIs are located in two classes: `ServiceNowAPIClientIntegrationTest` and `SNStepsIntegrationTest`.
 All of the tests have the annotation `Ignore`, because they are not reliable for daily testing and require credentials.
 Following steps should be done to activate integration tests:
 * remove the annotation `Ignore` from all tests you want to run